17.8. Data Management¶

 createSchema (if it doesn’t already

 exist).
 GeoMesa exposes a few configuration options through data store parameters.
-For more advanced options,
+Additional options can

 Parallelism in Kafka is achieved through the use of multiple topic partitions.
 Each partition can only be read